GStreamer/gstreamer/markdown/design/sparsestreams.md

 SEGMENT update that moves the start time of the segment to the next timestamp when data will be sent.

-For video, however it is slightly different.
+For video, however, it is slightly different.
 Video frames are typically treated at the moment as continuing to be displayed after their indicated duration if no new frame arrives.
 Here, it is desired to display a blank frame instead, in which case at least one blank frame should be sent before